rlatn1234/Klipper-CR-10s/README.md

-# Klipper-CR-10s-with-Creality-ABL
+# Klipper-CR-10s
-Klipper configuration of creality cr-10s with crealityABL
+Klipper configuration of creality cr-10s with crealityABL and BLTouch